Buying or Selling Property

 St. Louis County Individual Sewage Treatment Ordinance 61 requires that property ownership cannot be transferred unless one of the following conditions exist:

 - The seller discloses to the buyer in a sworn affidavit that there is not an individual sewage treatment system on the property, or

 - The property has a valild Certificate of Compliance or Notice of Non-Conforming, or

 - A Notice of Non-Compliance has been issued for the property (a Transfer Agreement specifying replacement must be included in this case)

 - When a Notice of Non-Compliance has been issued, an SSTS permit application, design, and fee must be submitted within 60 days of the Notice.
 The system must be replaced within 24 months for non-shoreland property, and within 12 months for shoreland property.

 - In the case of a winter sale, the seller and the buyer file a Transfer Agreement with St. Louis County Environmental Services Department.
 This will allow a delay in the inspection, however one will still be required when conditions allow (before June 1).
 As of June 30, 2014 an escrow of 100% of the estimated repair/replacement cost is required.

-Click HERE for an informational Point of Sale brochure.
+Click here for a Point of Sale Brochure

-Click HERE for a Transfer/Disclosure Statement (Word doc).
+Click here for a Transfer/Disclosure Statement Form (MS Word format)